-'''

 single TOKEN [?]

-'''

-Same as depend with the additional constraint that only one of the given tokens is defined ${\tt exclude}$ TOKEN
+Same as depend with the additional constraint that only one of the given tokens may be defined.

+exclude TOKEN

-Specify excluded token, the current and specified token must not be defined at the same time.
+Specify excluded tokens, the current token must not be defined at the same time as any given token. when ${\tt TOKEN\CONDITION}$ [?]

-'''

-when TOKEN_CONDITION [?]

-'''

 The current feature token will be automatically defined if all specified conditions are met.
+Missing dependencies will emit a notice as if it was defined in the build configuration file.